wacncontent/CustomizeTool/removeCommentOutput2/articles/best-practices-resource-manager-design-templates.md

 ### Desired state configuration (DSC)

-Thinking about the internal state of your VMs beyond deployment, you’ll want to make sure this deployment doesn’t “drift” from the configuration that you have defined and checked into source control.
-This ensures your developers or operations staff don’t manually make ad-hoc changes to an environment that are not vetted, tested or recorded in source control.
+Thinking about the internal state of your VMs beyond deployment, you'll want to make sure this deployment doesn't “drift” from the configuration that you have defined and checked into source control.
+This ensures your developers or operations staff don't manually make ad-hoc changes to an environment that are not vetted, tested or recorded in source control.
 This is important, because the manual changes are not in source control, they are also not part of the standard deployment and will impact future automated deployments of the software.